 Zeenat Potia is an immigrant to the United States, and a working mother of two young daughters.
 Her teaching stems from an aspiration to create a kinder, wiser, and more sustainable world for all who live in it.
 Born and raised in Mumbai, India, Zeenat grew up immersed in its diverse religious and secular traditions, and this inspired her inquiry into meditation.
 Arriving at the Cambridge Insight Meditation Center in 2009, it was love at first breath.

-Zeenat has over 15 years of combined meditation and yoga training, including extensive silent retreat experience at the Insight Meditation Society, a 200-hour yoga certification through YogaWorks, and certification through Mindful Schools.
-She teaches mindfulness at Harvard University, Cambridge Public Schools, Decibel Therapeutics, and other organizations in the Boston area.
+Zeenat has over 15 years of combined meditation and yoga training, including extensive silent retreat experience at the Insight Meditation Society, a 200-hour yoga certification through YogaWorks, and training through Mindful Schools.
+She teaches mindfulness at Harvard University, Decibel Therapeutics, and other organizations in the Boston area.
 She also teaches at CIMC, where she has served on the Board of Directors, since 2012.
 Zeenat integrates a business career of over 20 years in strategic communications in the higher education, non-profit, and publishing sectors at Harvard Business School, Oxfam America, and the Times of India into her corporate offerings.